 Garbhan is a Commercial Disputes Partner and Head of Insurance and Reinsurance and the International Arbitration Group.
-His extensive experience includes acting for and against ultra high-net worth individuals, corporates, financial institutions, insurers and governments in the High Court, Court of Appeal and House of Lords and in numerous institutional and ad hoc arbitrations.
+His extensive experience includes acting for and against ultra-high-net-worth individuals, corporates, financial institutions, insurers and governments in the High Court, Court of Appeal and House of Lords and in numerous institutional and ad hoc arbitrations.

-Garbhan primarily acts for policyholders and their captives on insurance coverage issues in the financial services, pharmaceutical, energy, retail, manufacturing, construction, utilities and aviation sectors.
-He has advised on construction all-risks, product liability, professional indemnity, property, business interruption, D&O, employers' liability, public liability, political / credit risk, corporate crime (1st and 3rd party) and cyber/privacy insurance cover.
+Garbhan primarily acts for policyholders and their captives in insurance coverage disputes in the pharmaceutical, manufacturing, financial services, retail, energy, construction, utilities and public sector.
+He has advised on construction all-risks, product liability / recall, professional indemnity, property, business interruption, D&O, employers' liability, public liability, political / credit risk, corporate crime (1st and 3rd party) and cyber/privacy insurance cover.
 He also advises clients on their insurance programmes and policy wordings.

-His practice additionally involves acting in reinsurance coverage disputes, which has ranged from US pollution losses in Wasa v Lexington to disputes over 9/11 World Trade Centre losses and currently acting for a captive reinsurer in a $500m political risk expropriation loss.
+His practice additionally involves acting in reinsurance coverage disputes, which has ranged from US pollution losses in Wasa v Lexington, disputes over 9/11 World Trade Centre losses and currently acting for a captive reinsurer in a $500m political risk expropriation loss.

 Garbhan has experience in litigating and arbitrating in relation to numerous foreign jurisdictions with a focus on Africa, Russia, the US and Pakistan.
 Garbhan has a diploma in French law and has supervised disputes in Francophile countries throughout his career.
-He recently acted for a Pakistani bank before the French Court of Appeal in a successful appeal against Crédit Agricole and Thales in counter-guarantee disputes relating to underlying contracts in the Yemen where "force majeure", alleged fraud and EU Sanction issues arose.
+He recently acted for Pakistani bank United Bank Limited before the French Court of Appeal in a successful appeal against Crédit Agricole and Thales in counter-guarantee disputes relating to underlying contracts in the Yemen where "force majeure", alleged fraud and EU Sanction issues arose.
 Garbhan is a qualified English and Irish solicitor.

 He is a member of British Insurance Law Association, AIRMIC, IRLA, AIDA, the Chartered Insurance Institute and the Chartered Institute of Arbitrators.

-Garbhan is named as a 'Leader in their field' in Chambers & Partners UK 2019 and has been ranked in Legal 500 for many years.
+Garbhan is named as a 'Leader in their field' in Chambers & Partners and Legal 500 for many years.